thedenisnikulin/thedenisnikulin/README.md

 # WOOOOOOOOOOO 😤😤😤

 **Current tech interests:** any flavor of backend development.
 Trying to get into math.
-Trying to solve deez DSA problems sometimes.
-Low-key into ML (tho not studying anything).
-Sometimes learn about functional programming and databases.
+Trying to solve these DSA problems.
+Low-key into ML (tho not studying anything rn).
+Like to learn about functional programming, low-level stuff, databases.
 Reading open-source code (and contributing sometimes).
 Linux, Go, modal editors.

 **Current life interests:** hip-hop music, fps games (mostly into singleplayer recently), anime, psychology (kinda), natural languages (kinda).